-10) The quintessential dad, one of the few great fathers in American literature, is also one of my favorites.
+10) The quintessential dad, one of the few great fathers in American literature, to THE greatest hero, is also one of my favorites.
 However, in the classic Action Comics #1 he was simply known as a “passing motorist”.
 By 1939, in Superman #1 the father was still nameless, the mother was known as “Mary Kent”.
 From their until 1950 the name varies, sometimes it’s “Eben”, sometimes “John”.
 Finally, in 1950 Adventure Comics #149 came out and the man we all know as Jonathan Kent finally got his rightful name.

 Picture by Gary Frank (c) DC Comics